How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 Once the upload is complete, here's how to get the shareable link.

-- Tap the three-dot menu next to the uploaded file.
+- Tap the three-dot menu next to the uploaded video.

 - Tap Manage access.